Dominika Lasota: 2022 Russian invasion of Ukraine

-In March 2022, during the 2022 Russian invasion of Ukraine, Lasota and three other Fridays for Future activists met with European Commission president Ursula von der Leyen.
-Lasota described von der Leyen as being "strongly committed" to the aim of shifting from fossil fuels to renewable energy.
-Von der Leyen described Lasota and her colleagues as "very bright young women, very knowledgeable".
-In May 2022, at the end of a talk by French president Emmanuel Macron, Lasota and Wiktoria Jędroszkowiak confronted Macron with questions arguing that the climate crisis should be stopped and that stopping the purchase of fossil fuels from Russia would help to stop the 2022 Russian invasion of Ukraine.
+In March 2022, following the 2022 Russian invasion of Ukraine, Lasota and three other Fridays for Future activists met with European Commission president Ursula von der Leyen and discussed the aim of shifting from fossil fuels to renewable energy.
+In May 2022, at the end of a talk by French president Emmanuel Macron, Lasota and Wiktoria Jędroszkowiak confronted him verbally, arguing that stopping the purchase of fossil fuels from Russia would help to oppose the invasion of Ukraine.
 Video of the interaction spread virally.

-The New York Times (NYT) described Lasota and Jędroszkowiak as "leaders in a dynamic new wing of the antiwar movement" in the sense that they combined opposition to the Russian invasion with climate activism.
-NYT defined the women as constituting "a different brand of activist — young, mostly female and mostly from Eastern Europe — who believes that the Ukraine war is a brutal manifestation of the world's dependence on fossil fuels" and who "confront Europe's leaders face to face".
+The New York Times interpreted the points of view of Lasota and Jędroszkowiak in relation to the invasion as introducing "a different brand of activist — young, mostly female and mostly from Eastern Europe — who believes that the Ukraine war is a brutal manifestation of the world's dependence on fossil fuels" and who "confront Europe's leaders face to face".

-In late May 2022, Lasota, Jędroszkowiak and other activists held a protest in front of the European Commission Berlaymont building during a meeting of EU leaders discussing Russia-related sanctions.
-The activists interpreted the EU leaders' decision to embargo about 80 percent of Russian oil as "mixed success".
+In May 2022, Lasota and other activists held a protest in front of the European Commission Berlaymont building during a meeting of EU leaders discussing Russia-related sanctions.

 COP27

-Lasota and Wiktoria Jędroszkowiak attended COP27 in November 2022.
-On 7 November, as one of the leaders of an activist group of Eastern Europeans, Lasota met von der Leyen again, arguing that no new investments in fossil fuels were justified, neither in response to the Russian invasion of Ukraine, nor to the crisis in energy costs, nor to the climate crisis.
+Lasota attended COP27 in November 2022.
+She met Ursula von der Leyen again, arguing that no new investments in fossil fuels were justified, neither in response to the Russian invasion of Ukraine, nor to the crisis in energy costs, nor to the climate crisis.

 On 8 November, Lasota briefly talked with Polish president Andrzej Duda on whether the government was sufficiently active in relation to the climate crisis.
 Lasota's talk with Duda was seen by Polish media as the most important event of COP27 on 8 November.
 Lasota stated to a TVN24 journalist that laws relating to the use of fossil fuels were passed easily in Poland while a law relating to wind turbines appeared to have been blocked, with the effect of delaying the development of clean energy in Poland.
-In an interview with Wysokie Obcasy, Lasota stated that Duda's response to her question was "a lie and a climate foul (przewinienie), since sticking to the illusory belief and promise that we can continue with coal in today's times is scandalous".
+Lasota described Duda's response to her question as "a lie and a climate foul (przewinienie), since sticking to the illusory belief and promise that we can continue with coal in today's times is scandalous".
 Paulina Sobiesiak-Penszko of the Polish Institute of Public Affairs described Duda as an "old white m[a]n" who treated Lasota disrespectfully in their COP27 discussion.